-Unlike some boroughs, Manheim isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manheim are a mix of both white- and blue-collar jobs.
-Overall, Manheim is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Manheim who work in office and administrative support (19.24%), sales jobs (9.09%), and food service (8.60%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Manheim is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Manheim is a borough of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Manheim who work in office and administrative support (19.21%), sales jobs (9.67%), and personal care services (7.99%).

 As is often the case in a small borough, Manheim doesn't have a public transportation system that people use for their commute.

-The per capita income in Manheim in 2010 was $22,857, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $91,428 for a family of four.
+The per capita income in Manheim in 2010 was $21,727, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $86,908 for a family of four.
 However, Manheim contains both very wealthy and poor people as well.

 The most common language spoken in Manheim is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Tagalog.